Common Ringtail Possum

 Introduction

-The Common Ringtail Possum is well known to many Sydney residents.
+The Eastern Ringtail Possum is well known to many Sydney residents and across Eastern Australia.
 Together with the Common Brushtail Possum, it has adapted well to living in close association with humans and is often seen in suburban gardens at night.

 Identification

 Sometimes people mistake Black Rats for Ringtail Possums.
-Some characteristics that help to distinguish the Common Ringtail Possum from the Black Rat include:
+Some characteristics that help to distinguish the Eastern Ringtail Possum from the Black Rat include:

 - Front teeth: Three pairs of upper incisors, one pair of lower incisors.